actix/actix-website/content/docs/extractors.md

 # Form

-At the moment only url-encoded forms are supported.
+At the moment, only url-encoded forms are supported.
 The url-encoded body could be extracted to a specific type.
 This type must implement the `Deserialize` trait from the *serde* crate.